pparkitn/pparkitn/proj1/README.md

 Dashboard
 ------------
 Online dashbaord can be viewed by using the following link --> <a href="https://datastudio.google.com/s/ndSXN4vrk7M" title="Dashboard">DataStudio Dashboard</a>
-Dashbaord pull the data from bigquery that is used by MQTT Fowararder to store emotions along with a timestamp.
+The dashboard pulls the data from bigquery that is used by MQTT Fowarder to store emotions along with a timestamp.

 <p align="center">
     <img src="pics/emotion_dashboard.PNG"  width="800">